• The Whitworth

 David Oates November 9, 2021

-“Around the beginning of last year, I was on the way to my weekly shop when I came across a young woman in floods of tears, I stopped the car and slowly approached her.
-I asked, “has something happened to bring you here today?” and I could tell that instantly broke her thoughts.
-She told me her name and said she was struggling to cope as she wasn’t able to get the support she needed.
+“Around the beginning of last year, I was on the way to my weekly shop when I came across a young woman in floods of tears.
+I stopped the car and slowly approached her.
+I asked, ‘Has something happened to bring you here today?’ and I could tell that instantly broke her thoughts.
+She told me her name and said she was struggling to cope as she wasn’t able to get the support she needed.”

 In Editorial, Documentary, Portraits Tags Samaritans, Small Talk Saves Lives, Sheila Anderson, Network Rail, Huddersfield, Huddersfield Railway Station, Suicide, suicide prevention